-FIGURE 3.
-The Probability of Maintaining a Restrictive Capital Account: The Effect of Policies of Capital Competitors had no effects and were dropped from the models.
+Communication networks add little to the unchanneled Bayesian updating model.
+Individual measures of private communication via telephone generally had no effects and were dropped from the models.
 Private business contacts (proxied here as major import and export partners) produce results that are inconsistently signed and yield no clear insights.
 Official contacts fared little better.
-Common membership in a PTA may predict transitions to unified exchange rate systems but otherwise have no discernible effects.
+Common membership in a PTA may predict transitions to unified exchange rate systems, but otherwise have no discernible effects.
 The policies of countries with which a country has signed a bilateral investment treaty appear, if anything, to have a negative effect on policy (statistically significant in the cases of capital account liberalization and exchange rate unification).
-We believe that this result probably has to do with adverse selection effects for signing a BIT in the first place (Elkins, Guzman, and Simmons 2003).
+We believe this result probably has to do with adverse selection effects for signing a BIT in the first place.
 Overall, we find no compelling evidence that communication ties alone affect the decision to liberalize or to restrict external monetary and financial policies.